“It has been a honor to represent the voters who elected me over three years ago,” he said.

 “Growing up in Bradley County and serving 38 years helping educate Bradley County students has instilled in me a sincere desire to continue to work for my community.
 I have demonstrated this by serving as chairman of the county juvenile committee, and currently on the road committee, the law enforcement committee, the ethics committee, the insurance committee, vice president of the corridor 60 project, and serving as board member on the Vocational Rehab board.

-“I am currently employed at Life Bridges, Inc. where I have worked for the past 10 years serving adults with disabilities.
+“I am currently employed at Life Bridges, Inc. where I have worked for the past 10 years serving young adults with disabilities.
 God has shown me the best way to be blessed is by helping others,” he noted.

 Caywood is married to Sue Beaty Caywood and they have four children, Robin, Ginger, Carrie, and Criss, all graduates of Bradley Central High School.